UznetDev/NT-M5-H1-Smoking-Cmpetition/README.md

 **Note:** The example input (`X_new`) should be replaced with real data according to your project requirements.

-### About the Model

-This model was developed to predict smoking status using health-related features.
-For more details, refer to the main directory of the project for additional code and documentation.

 ## Dataset

 The dataset consists of several features related to individuals' health, including: